suchipi/require-browser/README.md

 npx require-browser
 ```

-A server will start and further instructions will be printed in your terminal/command prompt.
+A server will start and further instructions will be printed in your terminal/command prompt:

 ## Installation